Philly Restaurant Patios and Rooftops for Outdoor Dining

 A classic Italian BYO (meaning small, meaning simple), with rotating chalkboard specials, and lights overhead that always seem to be lit.
 It’s as if Mercato owns — and has always owned — its little part of the city.
 1216 Spruce Street.

 During COVID, Mulherin’s took over a small lot next to the restaurant, turning it into a dreamy outdoor dining spot with plants, twinkle lights and comfortable picnic tables.
-The space is now a permanent addition to the restaurant, with their full menu of spritzes and wood-fired pizzas available.
+The garden is now a permanent addition to the restaurant, with their menu of spritzes and wood-fired pizzas.
 1355 North Front Street.

 Parc, Rittenhouse